ER Safe Narcotic Prescribing Practices

 - Fill a prescription for you if you have run out of pain medication.
 Please arrange refills with your primary or specialty prescribing provider.

-Did you know narcotics can make your chronic pain worse?
+Did you know opioids can make your chronic pain worse?
 They can mask your underlying condition while exacerbating it.
-Narcotics are also addictive.
+Opioids are also addictive.
 The more you take them to manage pain, the more dependent you grow on them.
 Not only do our emergency room providers want to help you safely manage chronic pain, we also want to keep you from falling into an addictive lifestyle.

 Our emergency room providers cannot fill that role.
 We do not manage chronic pain with narcotics in patients with frequent visits to our facility.
 We also do not prescribe dangerous or addictive medications on a recurrent basis.